vonongit/TechHealth-CDK-Migration/DOCUMENTATION.md

 **SSM Systems Manager Role**

-Typically SSH keys would be required to connect to the RDS instance, however we created an IAM role for 'Systems Manager' (SSM) which allows connection to the EC2 instance without the need of SSH key.
+Typically SSH keys would be required to connect to the EC2 instance, however we created an IAM role for 'Systems Manager' (SSM) which allows connection to the EC2 instance without the need of SSH key.

 ![Systems Manager Start](Screenshots/systems-manager-start.png)